Pear104/quizlet-getter/README.md

 - Load all the question in your page
 - Scroll to the top of website
 - Choose the format
-- Choose the delimiter
+- Choose the delimiter (optional)
-- Click "Download"
+- Click "Download" or "Copy" it

 ![](images/demo1.png)